teymuur/MUN-bot/README.md

-Sure, here's the documentation for the provided code:

-# Discord Bot Documentation
+# Discord Bot version 0.8 pre-alpha

 This documentation provides an overview and explanations for the functionalities implemented in the provided Discord bot code.